alperh3/contactchronicle/AUTH_SETUP.md

    - Check that environment variables are set correctly
    - Verify Supabase client configuration
    - Ensure auth state is being managed properly

+4. **"Session not found" error on sign out**
+   - Ensure your production domain is added to Supabase **Site URL** and **Redirect URLs**
+   - Check that JWT settings are properly configured
+   - Verify environment variables are correct in production
+   - The app now includes fallback sign out that clears local session even if server signout fails

 ### Debug Steps